BuvinJT/automacdoc/README.md

 # pyMkDocs Utility

 ## What is pyMkDocs?
 pyMkDocs is a command line driven utility used to generate documentation for Python projects.
 It extends the features of [MkDocs](https://mkdocs.org).

-This project was built from a predecessor found at: https://github.com/AlexandreKempf/automacdoc

 ## What does pyMkDocs do?
-pyMkDocs analyzes Python source code, produces Markdown files for [MkDocs](https://mkdocs.org), and leans on that to generate a website.
-MkDocs has been available for many years to create websites from markdown, but until now there has been no means to *auto generate* a MkDocs site from Python source!
+pyMkDocs parses Python source, writes [Markdown](https://en.wikipedia.org/wiki/Markdown) files to summarize and describe the code, and then leans on MkDocs to generate a full featured website from that content.
+MkDocs is an incredible tool in it's own right for easily creating websites.
+Until now, however, there has been no means to *auto generate* a MkDocs site from Python source!

 ## How do I install pyMkDocs?

 `pip install pymkdocs`

-> Note: It is not necessary to install MkDocs first.
-All dependencies are installed automatically.
+> Note: It is not necessary to install MkDocs in a separate step.
+All dependencies are gathered automatically.

 ## How do I use pyMkDocs?

-Once you have installed pyMkDocs, it will become available to you as a command line utility (found from within any directory via your "system path").
+Once you have installed it, `pymkdocs` will be available to run from a terminal (or script) without the need to specify a full path to it.

-The tool analyzes your Python source and generates markdown files from them.
-It then employs MkDocs to produce html based documentation from the markdown.
-Specifically, the pyMkDocs process creates:

-  - a `mkdocs.yml` file, which is a configuration file for MkDocs
-  - a `docs` folder, containing the markdown
-  - a `site` folder, containing the static web site content

-### Command line specs
+> Note: the path resolution works by virtue of your Python "Scripts" directory being found on your system path, which is part of the default configuration for Python.

+**Command Line Interface**

 ```
 | pyMkDocs |